 The Morgridge Institute for Research is an independent biomedical institute exploring uncharted scientific territory to discover tomorrow’s cures.
 It is home to our lab and many great resources that are crucial for the Flamingo project.
-Flamingos are developed and build on optical tables in our lab, a powerful server infrastructure helps us to manage our image data and many of the custom parts where produced in the Fab Lab.
+Flamingos are developed and built on optical tables in our lab, a powerful server infrastructure helps us to manage our image data and many of the custom parts were produced in the Fab Lab.

 Industry partners are of major importance for the Flamingo project and we are thankful for their support.
 We selected the companies listed below based on good relations and great experiences with their products.